The media mix becomes more confusing

-This is because companies are attracting more and more applicants, but they are receiving more and more unqualified applications, which they must first sort out and sort.
-Therefore, it is important to approach the right candidates as accurately as possible through the right channels.
+This is because companies are getting more and more applicants in this way, but they also receive more and more unskilled applications, which they first have to sift through and sort out.
+Therefore, it is important to address the right applicants as accurately as possible through the right channels.

-A few laughs with serious background in advance: The study also has some skurille results & trends to offer, for example on men and women, home office or further education.
+A few laughs with a serious background in advance: The study also has some odd outcomes and trends to offer, such as men and women, home office or training.

 - The topic of further education, which is often a necessary evil in German companies, is increasingly becoming an employer branding topic - and perhaps even more important.

 - Employees are particularly dissatisfied with the lack of career opportunities in companies and the poor information transfer in companies.
 Smoothies and table skaters, on the other hand, are only interested in the edge.

 - Men see it as an advancement, if they get more budget responsibility, for women, the home office is more important - that gives a deep look ...

 - It's a myth that GenY's salary is not as important as Home Office: A good salary is the foundation, and factors like home office come on top.

 - And something on the subject of women: The expected, rather than men, a response that the Casting arrived, otherwise they quickly get nervous.

 In addition, one thing is especially noteworthy about the results of the study: Employers and applicants still have different ideas - especially with regard to application submissions: 75 percent of the surveyed companies prefer the form application, 23 percent can also use one eMailApplying for advertising and just 1 percent prefers the receipt by mail.